rspurney/TuxNet/README.md

 # TuxNet
 Matlab App to process raw RNA-seq data and infer GRNs from the processed data.
+Published and maintained by Sozzani Lab at North Carolina State University.

 The use of TuxNet requires a 64-bit computer running Mac OS X (10.4 Tiger or later), with Matlab installed (R2017b ONLY).